Heart Valve Replacement SurgerySkip to the navigation

 Attach the new valve

-After the old valve is removed, the surgeon will use a device to measure the size of the valve opening to select the proper size for the replacement valve.
+After parts of the old valve are removed, the surgeon will use a device to measure the size of the valve opening to select the proper size for the replacement valve.
 In general, the surgeon will choose the largest possible valve to ensure the best possible blood flow through the valve.
 The surgeon may then place the valve in the opening to make sure it fits correctly.
 After properly aligning the valve, the surgeon will sew it in place.

 The surgeon will then check the placement to make sure there is no room for leaks.
 The stitches are then tied off and trimmed.